research

 • proof assistants (Coq, Agda,…)

-My research mission revolves around the fundamental enhancement of concurrent systems—making them not only more effective and robust but also inherently secure.
-It’s a multi-faceted approach that amalgamates formal methods, advanced programming language techniques, and core principles of computer security.
+My research mission revolves around the fundamental enhancement of concurrent and distributed systems — making them not only more effective and robust but also inherently secure.
+It’s a multi-faceted approach that amalgamates formal methods, advanced programming language techniques, logic, category theory, and the foundational principles of computer security.
+This interdisciplinary foundation is pivotal to tackle the intricate challenges inherent in concurrent systems, providing a solid theoretical framework to enhance both their functionality and security.

 Ultimately, my goal is to foster innovation, pushing the boundaries of distributed programming, analysis, and security methodologies.
 By blending the power of formal methods, advanced programming techniques, and a solid mathematical and security-driven foundation, I aspire to not only enhance concurrent systems but also pave the way for a safer and more efficient digital future.